douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-II.md

 }
 ```

-If you have standard firewall rules you should apply them here.
+If you have standard firewall rules, you should apply them here.
 As a *terrible* example this is disabling all of the firewall rules.
-Please don't actually do this and create real profile and apply them.
+Please don't do this and create a real profile and apply them.

 Following that quick RDP config and check for windows updates using the module we grabbed earlier.